W. Terry Whalin has been a book acquisitions editor for over five years. The acquisitions editor is the first

 Following his advice will give you the edge you need to create a slam dunk proposal!"

---Michael S. Hyatt, President of Thomas Nelson
+--Michael S. Hyatt, former Chairman of Thomas Nelson

 "Terry Whalin has written an informative book to help people